nrwl/nx/docs/shared/getting-started/intro.md

 {% /cards %}

-## Adding Nx to an Existing Project
+## Have an Existing Project?
+Add Nx to it!

 If you have an existing project and want to adopt Nx or migrate to Nx just run the following command which guides you through the migration process: